groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/net/delete-operations/delete-multiple-signatures/_index.md

 }
 else
 {
-    Helper.WriteError("No one signature was found.");
+    Console.WriteLine("No signatures were found in the document.");
 }
 ```

-## Conclusion
-Deleting multiple signatures from a document programmatically is a crucial task in document management.
-With GroupDocs.Signature for .NET, this process becomes efficient and reliable.
-By following the steps outlined in this tutorial, you can easily integrate signature deletion functionality into your .NET applications.
-## FAQ's
+This code not only removes the signatures but also provides helpful feedback about what was deleted and where those signatures were located in your document.

+## What Have We Learned?

+Managing document signatures doesn't have to be complicated.
+With GroupDocs.Signature for .NET, you can:

+1. Easily identify different types of signatures in your documents
+2. Remove multiple signatures in a single operation
+3. Track which signatures were successfully removed
+4. Get detailed information about each signature's properties

+This approach saves you from tedious manual editing and helps maintain document integrity throughout your workflow.

+By incorporating this functionality into your applications, you'll give your users a seamless document management experience that handles signature removal effortlessly.

+## Common Questions About Signature Removal

-### Can GroupDocs.Signature for .NET handle various document formats?
+### Can GroupDocs.Signature handle documents from different applications?
-Yes, GroupDocs.Signature for .NET supports a wide range of document formats, including DOCX, PDF, PPTX, XLSX, and more.
+Absolutely!
+The library works with a wide variety of document formats including PDF, DOCX, PPTX, XLSX, and many more.
+Your users can process documents regardless of their source application.

-### Is it possible to customize search options for signature detection?
+### Is it possible to be more selective about which signatures to remove?
-Absolutely, you can tailor search options such as text search, image search, barcode search, and QR code search to meet your specific requirements.
+Yes, you can customize the search options to target specific types of signatures or signatures with particular characteristics.
+This gives you fine-grained control over exactly which signatures are removed.

-### Does GroupDocs.Signature for .NET provide error handling mechanisms?
+### How does the error handling work when removing signatures?
-Yes, the library offers robust error handling capabilities to ensure smooth execution of document processing tasks.
+GroupDocs.Signature provides comprehensive error handling that clearly separates successful and failed operations.
+You'll always know exactly which signatures were removed and which ones couldn't be processed.

-### Can I integrate GroupDocs.Signature for .NET with other third-party libraries?
+### Can I integrate this functionality with my existing document management system?
-Certainly, GroupDocs.Signature for .NET is designed to seamlessly integrate with other .NET libraries, providing flexibility and extensibility.
+Definitely!
+GroupDocs.Signature for .NET is designed to work seamlessly with other .NET libraries and frameworks, making it easy to enhance your current document processing pipeline.

-### Where can I find additional support and resources for GroupDocs.Signature for .NET?
+### Where can I find help if I run into issues?
-You can visit the GroupDocs [forum](https://forum.groupdocs.com/c/signature/13) dedicated to signature-related discussions and seek assistance from the community and experts.
+The GroupDocs community is ready to help!
+Visit the [GroupDocs forum](https://forum.groupdocs.com/c/signature/13) to connect with other developers and experts who can answer your signature-related questions.